Kids Haircuts in Queens: Children's Salons for Boys and Girls

 75-24 Metropolitan Avenue between 75th and 78th Streets

-Just down the block from Frankie's you'll find this brand-new spa aimed primarily at tweenage girls.
-Decorated in bubblegum pink, the salon offers manicures, pedicures and chocolate facials in addition to hairstyling.
+If you have a little girl who loves to be pampered, Seriously Spoiled is the place to go.
+The salon/spa is aimed primarily at tween girls.
+Decorated in bubblegum pink, it offers manicures, pedicures and chocolate facials in addition to haircuts and up-dos.
 Birthday party packages and spa day specials are also available.

 Mesmeric Salon – Ridgewood